-Early Warning System provides our school data on attendance, overage students and suspensions.
-We currently have 1 first grader and 2 second graders who are overage 2 or more grade levels.
+We receive Early Warning System notices that provides our school with data on attendance, overage students, and suspensions.
+Based on our latest data, we currently have 1 first grader and 2 second graders who are overage 2 or more grade levels.
+Our attendance has been above 90% and hovers around the district average.